-Both you and your brother are mesmerized.
-You leave your nets and you follow Him.
+Both of you are mesmerized.
+You leave your nets and follow Him.
 Walking further along, He calls out to the others.
-They abandon their boat, leave their father, and come along with you and your brother.
-You are the four fishermen.
+They abandon their boat, leave their father, and come along.

 The journey begins.
 He walks along the Sea of Galilee, teaching in the synagogues, preaching about the Kingdom, and healing people with all kinds of disease.
 You have just witnessed the Teacher, Preacher, and Healer.

 His reputation spreads throughout all of Syria.
 Great crowds of people walk with Him from Galilee, Jerusalem, Judea, and beyond the Jordan.
 The Teacher realizes this vast crowd has been gathering, and He walks up a mount of large rocks, and sets himself down.

 The four of you have been amidst the great crowd of people.
-You come to Him, and it is then that He opens His mouth and begins by introducing the eight precepts of peace and happiness: blessedness.
+You come to Him, and it is then that He opens His mouth and begins by introducing the precepts of peace and happiness: blessedness.
 He extrapolates from the Old Law.

-You understand how this is different.
+You understand how this is different from the Old Law.
 Moses came down from Mount Sinai when he spoke with the LORD.
 There was great thundering and lightning, and the people were commanded to keep their distance from the mountain.
 Then the LORD descended upon the mountain in fire.